California Security Deposit Law

 How long does a California landlord have to return my deposit?

 In California, landlords are required to return your security deposit within 21 days after you move out.
-Note: Must provide itemization even if keeping full deposit
+The landlord must provide itemization even if keeping full deposit. as of 2025, landlords must photograph unit before/after tenancy (AB 2801). electronic refund required if rent was paid electronically (AB 414, eff.
+Jan 2026)

 What if my California landlord misses the deadline?

-Bad faith: may owe up to twice the amount wrongfully withheld, plus actual damages If your landlord fails to meet the 21-day deadline, you may have legal recourse to recover your deposit plus additional damages.
+In cases of bad faith, the penalty is you can recover up to twice the deposit amount, plus actual damages.
+If your landlord fails to meet the 21-day deadline, you may have legal recourse to recover your deposit plus additional damages.

 Can my landlord make deductions from my deposit?